yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 a minister of propaganda in the Third Reich, lying to the German people?

-Because that's what we like to hear.
+Because that's what we like to hear, **unfortunately**.

-We don't want to know the truth.
-We didn't want to know about Nazi war crimes &mdash; so Joseph Goebbels built a fake reality for us.
+It is sad, but we don't want to know the truth.
+We didn't want to know about Nazi war crimes &mdash; so Joseph Goebbels built a **fake** reality for us.
 We don't want to know about the true principles of management &mdash;
 so Ridley Scott built fake ones for us.